 Ephesians 2:10 says that we are “created in Christ Jesus for good works” and James 2:17 states that “faith without works is dead”.

-So if we can’t work our way to salvation, what does that mean?
+So if we can’t work our way to a state of salvation, what does that mean?
 Simply faith and works go together.
 You can’t have one and not the other.
 If we have the Holy Spirit within us good works should come naturally.
 While faith in Jesus Christ gives us salvation, our works are the fruit of that faith.

 Because of what Jesus has done for us, we should have a sincere desire in our hearts to do good works.
 We can make a huge impact on someone’s life through our faith and our works.
 When they see us, they should see the Holy Spirit within us.
 Our good works should be a light so bright that they can’t help but see Jesus!